AndyWalker81/pands-project2021/README.md

 - A Pair Plot (matrix.png)
     - Reviews of previous analyses show a pair plot (or scatter matrix) to be a useful method of showing the visual data.
 A pair plot consists of several pair-wise scatter plots of variables presented in a matrix format, allowing for an instant visualisation of data<sup>[3]</sup>.
 The resultant pair plot from the program can be seen in Figure 6.

-The project instructions did not specify exactly what was expected as outputs of the code.
+The Project instructions did not specify exactly what was expected as outputs of the code.
 Therefore, it is decided to save the plots to files as well as to display them on the user's screen when the program is run.
 All of the output files are also pushed to the relevant folder on GitHub.

 ### Programming the Code